coinpal-io/plug_wix/README.md

     ![](./img/key2.png)

-## Step 3: Testing your Coinpal Wix Integration.
+## Step 3: Testing your CoinPal Wix Integration.

 To confirm your Integration is properly working create a test order: